skyejacobson/conversorHTB/README.md

 </xsl:stylesheet>
 ```

-This version of EXSLT supports 2 seperate namespaces of exporting text to an uploaded document `exsl:document` or `shell:document`.
+This version of EXSLT supports 2 separate namespaces of exporting text to an uploaded document `exsl:document` or `shell:document`.

 ```
 <?xml version="1.0" encoding="UTF-8"?>